freedomofpress/securedrop/docs/development/documentation_guidelines.rst

 Some exceptions are warranted, such as complex code blocks showing example commands, or long URLs, but in general the docs should be tightly wrapped.

+When referring to virtual machines in the development environment, use lowercase for the name:

+    app-staging VM

 Ensure that example commands in codeblocks are easily copy/pasteable.
 Do not prepend the ``$`` shell prompt indicator to example commands: